charliecalvert/CloudNotes/Assignments/Ec2Provision.md

 ## Description

-Create and provision an EC2 instance suitable for node development in one of Charlie's classes.
+Create and provision an EC2 instance suitable for node development or running at least running node applications.

 ## Provision EC2